 William Tecumseh Vernon was an African Methodist Episcopal bishop, educator, and university administrator who was born in Lebanon, Missouri on July 11, 1871.
 His parents were Rev. Adam Vernon, a former slave, and Margaret (née Hooker) Vernon.
 He attended Lincoln University in Jefferson City, Missouri between 1886 and 1890 and graduated as class orator and valedictorian.
-After teaching at public schools in Boone Terre and Lebanon, Missouri, he attended Wilberforce University in Wilberforce, Ohio where he earned degrees in Theology and honorary Doctor of Divinity and Doctor of Law degrees.
+After teaching at public schools in Boone Terre and Lebanon, Missouri, he attended Wilberforce University in Wilberforce, Ohio, where he earned a degree in theology.

 In 1896, Vernon joined the Missouri Conference of the African Methodist Episcopal (A.M.E.)
 Church.
-In 1896, at the age of 25, he became President of Western University in Quindaro, Kansas, an A.M.E sponsored university, and served there until 1906.
+In 1896, at the age of 25, he became president of Western University in Quindaro, Kansas, an A.M.E-sponsored university, and served there until 1906.
 He led the expansion of the school from one to four buildings and from approximately 25 to 400 students.
 He also arranged for partial state funding for the university.
-While President of Western he published a collection of writings: The Upbuilding of a Race, or The Rise of a Great People: a Compilation of Sermons, Addresses and Writings on Education, the Race Question and Public Affairs (Quindaro, Kansas: Industrial Students Printers, 1904).
+While president of Western he published a collection of writings: The Upbuilding of a Race, or The Rise of a Great People: a Compilation of Sermons, Addresses and Writings on Education, the Race Question and Public Affairs (1904).

-From 1911 to 1912, Vernon served as a Supervisor of Government Schools, and from 1912 to 1915 he served as President of Campbell College in Jackson, Mississippi.
-During 1915-1920, he was Pastor of Avery Chapel A.M.E.
+From 1911 to 1912, Vernon served as a Supervisor of Government Schools, and from 1912 to 1915 he served as president of Campbell College in Jackson, Mississippi.
+From 1915 to 1920, he was pastor of Avery Chapel A.M.E.
 Church in Memphis, Tennessee.
-While there he published What the American Negro Expects of World-Wide Democracy, a Statement of the Negro’s Case and Cause (Memphis, Tennessee: 1919).
+While there, he published What the American Negro Expects of World-Wide Democracy, a Statement of the Negro’s Case and Cause (1919).